 In Fig. 14, the tuple (Modes) contains three elements. "modeid" refers to a sequential arbitrary number for tasks of each crane, "machine" indicates the machine number, and "taskid" refers to id number (ship bay number) of the task.
-I try to depict the example code in 15
+I try to depict the example code in Fig. 15.